-How to Prepare for Your First Visit
+Preparing for Your First Visit:

 In order to make your first visit a richer and more effective experience, the following steps in preparation should be taken:

-If you are unable to complete the information online via the Patient Portal, please plan on arriving 20 minutes prior to your appointment time.
+We recognize accessibility, and so if you are unable to complete the information online via the Patient Portal, please plan on arriving 20 minutes prior to your appointment time.

 Becoming a Partner in Your Health